 Fetske Hogen Esch, pelvic physiotherapist, and Grietje Vander Mijnsbrugge, colorectal surgeon, took the initiative.
 Soon the group grew, now consisting of eight specialists from various disciplines.
 This time not multidisciplinary within one healthcare facility, but interdisciplinary spread across the country.
 They speak with one voice.
 They are all about blending their collective knowledge and expertise to help the patient move forward.
-They use the Siilo app, which medics use to exchange information securely, to consult each other about patients with complex complaints.
+They use the Siilo app, which medics use to securely exchange information, to consult each other about patients with complex complaints.
 Prisma is a similar system for general practitioners to ask questions of gynecologists.
 A study by ZonMw is underway to determine whether it is cost-effective.
-For both apps, a healthcare provider must be BIG-registered.
+For both apps, a health care provider must be BIG-registered.

 "We are a transdisciplinary and cross-center group.
 We sought each other out because of the specific expertise, regardless of where the other works.
 Often one person has just the specific knowledge you need.
 Even without having the whole team there, you can look each other up and question each other.
 Even though everyone likes to learn from each other.